I. Introduction

 Understanding these signals enhances your viewing experience and helps players stay informed on the field.

-📖 See all umpire signals with illustrations at It’s Only Cricket or Cricket Calculator.
+📖 See all umpire signals with illustrations at It’s Only Cricket.

 VI.
 Cricket Equipment Essentials